 Extra virgin olive oil and sesame oil are exceptions due to their high content of antioxidants which protect against oxidation.
 They are safe for brief low temperature cooking.

 3. Fats high in saturated fats such as coconut oil, butter and ghee are the most heat-resistant fats, which makes them the healthiest option for cooking.

 To help you understand better why it’s good to cook with certain fats and less so with others I designed this fat chart.

 You can easily see the fat components of some of the most used cooking oils and fats here.

 Fat is a complicated subject.
 There is so much contradicting information out there and unfortunately a lot of it doesn’t seem to be aimed at improving our health.

 Luckily there is also good, objective information available to us.
 We just have to look for it.

 If we want to get a better understanding of what makes a fat (un)healthy, we have to inform ourselves.
-This also means looking into how it’s been made and how heating it affects it.
+This also means looking into how it’s produced and how heating it affects it.

 Coconut oil is healthy when you use the right kind and there is no reason to stop using it.

 Make sure to buy good quality, organic coconut oil from sustainable produce and use it as part of a healthy, whole food diet.

 Our health is our foundation.
 Let’s make it our priority to take care of ourselves and our loved ones the best way we can.